 The table below displays the College's Fall Permanent Employees by Ethnicity with a comparison to the district at a whole for Fall 2015.
 For Fall 2015, the College's 9 administrators were 22% African-American, 22% Asian/Pacific Islander, 11% Latino, and 33% White.
 For Fall 2015, the College's 64 permanent faculty were 11% African-American, 16% Asian/Pacific Islander, 19% Latino, and 45% White.
 Over the past five years, there has been an increase in Latino faculty and a decrease in White faculty.
 For Fall 2015, the College's 47 classified staff were 23% African-American, 38% Asian/Pacific Islander, 19% Latino, and 11% White.
-Over the past five years, there has been an increase in Asian/Pacific Islander, 19% Latino, and 11% White.
-Over the past five years, there has been an increase in Asian/Pacific Islander, 19% Latino classified and small decreases in White classified.
+Over the past five years, there has been an increase in Asian/Pacific Islander and Latino classified and small decreases in White classified.
 In Fall 2015, Mixed/Other were 9% of the classified staff.